simp/pupmod-simp-simp_snmpd/README.md

   - User passwords are automatically generated using passgen.
 They can be accessed via passgen using `passgen("snmp_auth_${username}")`
   - The passwords for the users are configured when SNMP is configured the first time.
-If you need to change them, you will need to use the `snmpsum` command, or remove the files in `/var/lib/net-snmp` and run puppet again to regenerate them.
+If you need to change them, you will need to use the `snmpusm` command, or remove the files in `/var/lib/net-snmp` and run puppet again to regenerate them.